doctorfree/MusicPlayerPlus/README.md

 mppinit metadata
 ```

-The `mppinit import` command downloads album cover art, converts any
+The `mppinit import` command converts any WAV format media to MP3 format
-WAV format media to MP3 format, and imports the music library into Beets.
+and imports the music library into Beets.
+The `mppinit metadata` command
-The `mppinit metadata` command identifies and deletes duplicate tracks,
+identifies and deletes duplicate tracks, retrieves album genres from Last.fm,
-retrieves album genres from Last.fm, and optionally analyzes and
+downloads album cover art, and optionally analyzes and retrieves metadata
-retrieves metadata for all songs in the music library.
+for all songs in the music library.

-Album cover art can be downloaded with the command `mpplus -D`.
+#### Individual commands post-initialization setup

 Convert WAV format media files in your library to MP3 format files with
 the command `mpplus -F`.
 Conversion from WAV to MP3 allows these files to